albert-moller/albert-moller.github.io/README.md

 *Figure 4: A visualization of the wordclouds with the top TF-IDF terms in the tweets within each community.
 Note that some of these terms give insight into the topics that were discussed within the communities.*

+By viewing the wordcloud for Community 0, it becomes evident that one of the main topics discussed within this community was the cancellation of student debt, which was a critical topic being discussed in the US senate during the first year of the Biden administration.
+Moreover, we see terms like "climate_chaos", "climatecrisis", "actionclimate" and "fossil_fuel", which all suggest that issues regarding the climate and greenhouse gases were discussed extensively within this community.
+The top senators within this community were SenSchumer, SenatorBennet, and SenWhitehouse.
+By researching these senators, it was found that both SenSchumer and SenWhitehouse both focus significantly on climate change, and SenatorBennet has a large focus on education - this aligns well with the terms that were found in the wordcloud.

+The wordcloud for Community 1 is not quite as informative as that of Community 0, as most of the terms are references to a group of people, like "hoosiers" (referring to people from the state of Indiana) and "tennesseans".
+Despite this, the term "endlessfrontieract" refers to the legislative effort of investing in research, development, and technology within the US - this suggests that this community discussed this act.

+For Community 2, the wordcloud contains the term "fentanyl" suggesting that the topic of opioids was discussed.
+Additionally, terms like "autoworkers" and "jobsact" indicate that the topics of employement and infrastructure were discussed by the senators within this community.
+SenatorDurbin and Senduckworth are both among the top senators in the community, and were both significantly involved with the Jobs Act.
+Moreover, senrobportman, who is also among the top senators, focused on fighting the opioid epidemic.
+Hence, the wordcloud aligns nicely with the results of the research conducted on the top senators.

 ## Evolution of US Senate twitter network over time

 ![Figure 5](figures/network_evolution.png)